gonjavi/railsvideosapi/README.md

 # Rails Videos API

-This is a videos API.
+This is an API with CRUD actions to save youtube video links and its information.

 ### Prerequisites